DreJones06/aj_capstone/README.md

 9. Freestyle Project Creation:
     A freestyle project has been set up in Jenkins specifically for the capstone project.
 10. Deployment Configuration:
-    The deployment configuration has been established by linking the capstone project to the GitHub repository (dev branch).
+    The deployment configuration has been established by linking the capstone project to the GitHub repository (dev branch).[deploy.sh & build.sh]
 11. Pipeline Setup:
     A pipeline has been created to execute the deployment process, integrating the Jenkinsfile and Docker execution.
 12. Successful Deployment: